 Monte Carlo Computation

 Monte Carlo methods are simulation algorithms designed to compute answers to deterministic questions using random numbers.
-Although used in many branches of science, in statistics they are principally used to compute probabilities and expectations in complex stochastic models.
-Markov chain Monte Carlo (MCMC) techniques are dynamic simulation methods where variables are updated iteratively in a stationary way, and whose use in computation depends on convergence theorems for Markov chains.
-These methods have proved remarkably important in implementing Bayesian methods, especially in complex models.
-Research in the group is focussed on several key areas of Monte Carlo methodology, including adaptive MCMC, particle filters, trans-dimensional MCMC and simulated annealing.
-It addresses both methodological issues (construction of algorithms) and theoretical aspects (proof of convergence, quantifying performance).
-Monte Carlo methods were imported to the discipline of statistics from physics.
-In modern terms they originate from Los Alamos and the atomic bomb project, although there is reference to them as far back as the ancient Babylonians of Biblical times.
+They are used in statistics principally to compute probabilities and expectations in complex stochastic models, and are at the origin of the ever-increasing popularity of Bayesian methods.
+Monte Carlo methods were first imported into Statistics from Physics: they originated in Los Alamos and the atomic bomb project, although there is reference to them as far back as the ancient Babylonians of Biblical times.
 Now they are applied across many scientific fields, including engineering, aerospace, image and speech recognition and robot navigation.

 In recent years multiscale methods have revolutionised the modelling and analysis of phenomena in a number of different disciplines.
-The ’multiscale’ paradigm typically involves a multiscale representation and then manipulation of that representation to achieve a desired goal.
+The ’multiscale’ paradigm typically involves a multiscale representation, and then manipulation of that representation to achieve a desired goal.
 Practical applications include: modelling communications network traffic - such as queues on routers - and image compression.
-The JPEG 2000 image standard is based on wavelet compression.
-So is the FBI fingerprint database.
+The JPEG 2000 image standard is based on wavelet compression, as is the FBI fingerprint database.
 In addition, wavelets have the ability to sparsify systems and transformed previously challenging problems into ones which admit elegant solutions, using methods of high-dimensional mathematics and statistics.

 Given noisy data observed at certain intervals, the aim is to approximate the data by a function without restricting ourselves to functions from a small family like linear or polynomial models.
 Smoothness or simplicity assumptions are made instead.
 Many methods have been suggested and studied, the most popular ones are kernel estimators, spline smoothing, local polynomial regression and wavelet thresholding.
 Local extreme values play an important role in many applications of nonparametric statistics because their positions have often meaningful interpretations.
 So recent methods based on minimising total variation, like the taut string method, try to fit the data with a function that contains local extreme values only at positions where indicated by the data.
 Practical applications of nonparametric regression include image decompression and signal cleaning, and general problems of dealing with missing data.